AzbijariKeyan/cse15l-lab-reports/week-1-lab-report.md

    java WhereAmI
    ...

    Now that you have a file lets try copying it to the server.
+The format for `scp` is `scp <filename1> <filename2> <username@servername>:<path>`.
 In your terminal make sure you are in the directory where your java file is located and type in: `scp WhereAmI.java cs15lfa22zz@ieng6.ucsd.edu:~/` Enter the same password you used to login to `ssh`.